jme/shannon-rust/README.md

 ## comments:
  Rust seems to have an interesting idiomatic style, although these are still early days and my experience with the language is minimal.
 The ML heritage certainly is there, as is the C/C++ feel.
 It's not really a functional programming language but still feels comfortable to someone who writes Clojure (and some OCaml) code most of the time.
 And it's fast.

-Unfortunately this toy-like code doesn't really excercise the innovative ownership concepts & borrow-checker.
+Unfortunately this toy-like code doesn't really excercise traits or the innovative ownership concepts & borrow-checker.
 Obviously I need to write some more Rust code :-)